fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.10.0 =
+* [Added] Adds the list of taxonomy links to the settings page near the checkbox to toggle them in the menu.
+* [Fixed] Stop warning users about thumbnail size aspect ratios if they are not 4:3.
+16:9 is the new mainstream ratio, so check for either.
+* [Fixed] Fixes CSS in the Listings Pages table of the settings page.
+* [Fixed] Stops loading Classic Editor features when the Classic Editor plugin is not active and other dashboard performance improvements.
+* [Fixed] Adds support for SCRIPT_DEBUG in all script and style registrations.
+* [Fixed] Adds plugin version number to script and style registrations so they can be cached appropriately.

 = 14.9.0 =
 * [Added] Adds a function invp_get_the_inventory_sentence() that returns an HTML string containing links like, "Browse Car, SUV, Truck, or all 10 vehicles for sale."